cocos/cocos-docs/en/getting-started/quick-start.md

 1. First, right click the `assets` folder in the **Assets** panel and choose `Create -> Folder`

     ![new folder](quick-start/new_folder.png)
-2. Right click `New Folder`, choose `Rename` and rename it as `scripts`, And then all of our scripts will be stored here.
+2. Right click `New Folder`, choose `Rename` and rename it as `scripts`.
+And then all of our scripts will be stored here.
 3. Right click the `scripts` folder, choose `Create -> JavaScript` and create a `JavaScript` script.
 4. Rename the newly created script as `Player`.
 Double click this script and open the code editor.